vcafarschi/devops-docs/terraform/README.md

   1. Use user_data
   2. Create an ami an reuse it

-4. How to set up a custom ec2 image .
-How do you handle aws ami using terraform?
-  -

-5. How do you structure your terraform repositories and why?
+4. How do you structure your terraform repositories and why?
   - Every env like dev, stage, prod should have it's separate directory.
   - Each env folder should be separated to global resources (like s3), datastore (RDS), compute (ec2), and depending on the case the structure can be different